The Safety of Customers Should Always Come First

 If the incident occurred in a store or place of business, then you will need to fill out a slip and fall incident report and notify a manager.
 Do not make an effort to talk through the accident with store management or resolve it yourself, but make sure the store is aware that the accident happened and you’re injured as a result.
 If possible, make sure you receive a copy of the accident report and get the contact information of the employee that assisted you.

 How to Write a Slip and Fall Accident Report

 When you start writing your slip and fall accident report, you want to be as detailed and thorough as possible.
-Having the assistance of a slip and fall attorney can be helpful to make sure you don’t miss any critical points.
+Having the assistance of a slip and fall accident attorney near me can be helpful to make sure you don’t miss any critical points.

 A slip and fall accident report includes information such as dates, description of the accident, injuries, times, names, witnesses information, and other key factors of your case.

 1. Get all the facts – As you prepare to write your slip and fall report, make sure you have the right information to include:

 - Date, time, and location of the incident